lappn99/gltrace_rs/README.md

 First the aforementioned [gl_hooker](https://github.com/lappn99/gl_hooker) is required on your system.
 See install instructions for that.

-Obviously easy integration into the project is the #1 priority for something like this.
+Obviously easy integration into the program is the #1 priority for something like this.
 I believe the API as it stands now is *decent* regarding this but it will probably change.

-It seems to work best when using a loading library like [gl_loader](https://github.com/maeln/gl_loader), as the name of each symbol is required.
+It seems to work best when using a loading library like [gl_loader](https://github.com/maeln/gl_loader), as the name of each symbol loaded is required too hook into it.
 Using the example on that page, this is what initialzing the tracer and installing the hooks would look like:

 ```
 extern crate gl_loader;